Thai-bit/cellphone-tower/README.md

 ## Instructions to run the program:

-- You will need clion to run the program.
+- You will need CLion IDE to run the program.
 - Before running the program you need to find "housePosition.txt" in the cmake-build-debug folder
 - You will go into the file and add/edit the house position as desired.
 - After the program execute, it will display the minimum base tower that needed for all the resident